waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 #### Junior Rate-Specific Feedback
 > The un-allocate 'X' button makes sense and is in a good spot

-> I know the website isn't meant to be fun but it needs some life to it.
+> I know the website doesn't need to be fun but it needs some life to it.
 Perhaps some colour and a different font?

 ### Senior Rate- / Officer-Specific Feedback

 > The changes pertaining to role allocation are all good.
 I'm not sure if it's your intention or if it will work in practice but having the search act as a filter for names would be ideal.
-Note that they were also happy with the un-allocate 'X' button - I showed them the one on the junior rate page as due to figma limitations I couldn't make it work with the person selection on the senior rate / officer page.
+Note that they were also happy with the un-allocate 'X' button - I showed them the one on the junior rate page as due to Figma limitations I couldn't make it work with the person selection on the senior rate / officer page.

 > The new role description preview (image below) is better, but I just want a way to see the entire description without clicking anything.

 ![Column of description previews](screenshots\descriptionPreviews.png)

-I asked my commanding officer what colours and fonts he wanted the site to have (he *is* the boss) and he said "Suprise me."
+I asked my commanding officer what colours and fonts he wanted the site to have (he *is* the boss) and he said, "suprise me."
 For my next iteration, I will add colours and possibly change the font, keeping somewhat within a Navy theme.

 ---